Taught course

 Course content

-• Learn about the technologies for autonomous control and machine learning, with applications spanning robotics, sensor networks and digital manufacturing
+• develop advanced knowledge of autonomous systems and machine learning, with a strong emphasis on real-world applications in robotics, sensor networks, and digital manufacturing

 Qualification, course duration and attendance options